Existence theorem for sub-Lorentzian problems: Problem statement

 The most well-known example of a Lorentzian manifold is Minkowski spacetime $\mathbb{R}^{1,3}$ with the Lorentzian metric $x_0^2 - x_1^2 - x_2^2 - x_3^2$.
 A Lorentzian manifold is a classical generalization of Minkowski spacetime to the general case of smooth manifolds.
 Let's provide the precise definition.

 Let $M$, $\dim M=n+1$, be a smooth manifold equipped with a sign-changing non-degenerate quadratic form $g$ of signature $(1,n)$ at each point on $M$, which smoothly dependents on the point on $M$.
 Tangent vectors in $TM$ with negative length are referred to as \textit{spacelike}, those with positive length are \textit{timelike}, and those with zero length are \textit{lightlike}.
-We will also say that a vector is non-strictly timelike if it is timelike or lightlike.
-Non-strictly spacelike vectors are defined in the same way.
+We will also say that a vector is \emph{non-spacelike} if it is timelike or lightlike.